 Like cowboys in the Western movies her husband once starred in, Nancy Reagan believes in "head-'em-off-atthe-pass" tactics in fighting drug abuse.
 She advocates educating children about drug dangers as part of a prevention program.
 Jane Patten, personnel manager of the Leslie Company, an employe-owned heavy-equipment manufacturer in Parsippany, N.J., that is starting an employe assistance program, also emphasizes prevention.
 Accidents at the company are frequently serious, sometimes fatal and often result from substance abuse, she says.
-Through prevention and early recognition of drug and alcohol problems, the company hopes to greatly reduce injuries. can't ever replace what is gone," she First Steps to Success starting an employe assistance program at your com- help is available and how pany but wondering how to take the first step, take a few suggestions from people closely, involved with such programs: W. W. Management involvement and commitment to the program head the list of keys to success, according to program managers. .
+Through prevention and early recognition of drug and alcohol problems, the company hopes to greatly reduce injuries.
+"You can't ever replace what is gone," First Steps to Success starting an employe assis- all employes know what tance program at your com- help is available and how pany but wondering how to the program works. take the first step, take a few suggestions from people closely involved with such programs: the program head the list of to program managers.

 Confidentiality is essential.

-· Employes should be invited to submit ideas and participate in planning.
-The program should be ex- If you're thinking of plained in posted notices so all employes know what the program works.

-• If a labor union operates within the company, it should be asked to cooperate.
+· Employes should be in- If you're thinking of plained in posted notices so • If a labor union operates within the company, it should be asked to cooperate.

-· The directors of programs at other companies in your area will be able to steer you to community resources as well as share their experience.
-Both the Center for Leadership Development at the U.S. Chamber of Commerce and the Morris County, N.J., Chamber can provide guidance. grams at its Institutes for Organization Management at the University of Delaware this August.
+• The directors of proment and commitment to grams at other companies in your area will be able to keys to success, according steer you to community resources as well as share their experience.
+Both the Center for Leadership Development at the U.S. Chamvited to submit ideas and ber of Commerce and the participate in planning.
+The Morris County, N.J., Cham-program should be ex- ber can provide guidance.
+RESERVE AND grams at its Institutes for Organization Management at the University of Delaware this August.
 The Delaware sessions are among several such institutes, attended by executives of trade and professional associations and of state and local chambers of commerce, at college campuses around the country.
 Joseph W. Cironi, president of the Morris County Chamber of Commerce in New Jersey, set up a committee 21/2 years ago to study drug and alcohol programs and develop a model.
 The Morris County group has completed work on a model supervisors' guide, an implementation guide and a list of resources for Morris County.
 These materials will be available to chambers of commerce and to businesses that want to establish such programs.
 Business response has been